zkmkarlsruhe/workadventure-map/README.md

 - [Tiled documentation](https://doc.mapeditor.org/en/stable/manual/introduction/)
 - [Tiled video tutorials](https://www.gamefromscratch.com/post/2015/10/14/Tiled-Map-Editor-Tutorial-Series.aspx)

+## Interactive layers

+You can trigger actions if players cross tiles on a specific layer.
+The actions are ste layer-wise, so even if your action is only on one tile it needs an individual layer.

+### Enter the map

+Create a layer named `start` with at least one tile.
+Users joining this map will be randomly placed on any tiles in this layer.

+### Exit the map

+_ToDo_

+### Open websites

+Use the following custom properties:

+* `openWebsite` (string) with the URL to the website
+* `openWebsiteTrigger` (string).
+If set to `onaction`, the website will not open automatically and the user will see something like 'Press space to open'.

+_Note_: Check if the website allows to be embedded.
+Website can forbid this using the `X-Frame-Options` header.

+#### Add a YouTube video

+Use the Youtube embed links.
+They look like this `youtube.com/embed/<video_id>`.

+### Play Audio

+Use **one** of the following properties:

+* `playAudio` (string)
+* `playAudioLoop` (string)

+Both strings hold an URL pointing to an MP3 file to play.
+The URL can be realtive to the map file, so you could organize your audio files in a subdirectory like `audio/`.

+### Join a Jitsi Meeting

+Use the following custom properties:

+* `jistiRoom` (string) the Jisti room name
+* `jitsiTrigger` (string).
+If set to `onaction`, the website will not open automatically and the user will see something like 'Press SPACE to enter'.

+_Note_: if your Jitsi server automatically mutes user on entering the room it can be offputing for users in this context since they will need to manually unmute themselves.
+To override this add `#config.startWithVideoMuted=false&config.startWithAudioMuted=false` after the room name.

+### Silent zones

+Users on the tiles of this layer will not engage in conversations if next to each others.

+Set the follwing custom layer property and activate it:

+* `silent` (bool)

 ## Create your own tiles

 Tiles are PNG images divided in a 32x32 pixel grid.
 It is not possible to use other grid sizes (e.g. 16x16).
 Check out the example tile files in the `public/tiles/` folders.

 # Deploy the map

+## With Gitlab Pages

 The `.gitlab-ci.yml` file in this repository automatically deploay the contents of `public/` after each push.
 The URL can be found under Settings -> Pages.